medhir/bsky-feed-generator/README.md

 # go-bsky-feed-generator
-batteries-included BlueSky Feed Generator template using Go and Python.
+a more "batteries-included" BlueSky Feed Generator template using Go and Python.

 - `feedgen` contains the Go service, which subscribes to the Bluesky firehose and serves custom feeds to users
-- `classifier` leverages the transformers Python library and Flask to run classification tasks
+- `classifier` contains a Python (Flask) service that leverages the [CLIP model](https://openai.com/index/clip/) to run classification tasks

 ## Requirements